SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Numerical Results

 \subsection{2D RMSE under Different Quantization Bit Lengths}

-Fig.~\ref{fig: bit_length} depicts the effect of power-feedback quantization bit length on the 2D RMSE of our SPOT scheme when users are distributed between 5 m and 300 m.
-The 2D RMSE of the quantized case `SPOT(Q)' decreases exponentially as the bit length increases from 1 to 5, and the performance nearly matches that of unquantized feedback at 8 bits.
-In addition, we evaluate a scheme with a fixed CBS beam and trained estimator (`CBS beam 1 + Module 2 (Q)').
-Results show that the joint training approach SPOT(Q) consistently achieves lower RMSE, with the performance gap widening as bit length increases.
-Specifically, joint training reduces the RMSE by 21.64\% relative to the fixed-beam strategy at 8 bits quantization.
+Fig.~\ref{fig: bit_length} depicts the effect of power-feedback quantization bit length for users distributed in $[5,300]$~m.
+The 2D RMSE of the quantized case `SPOT(Q)' decreases exponentially as the bit length increases from 1 to 5, and the performance at 8 bits nearly matches that of unquantized feedback.
+We also evaluate a scheme with a fixed CBS beam and trained estimator (`CBS beam 1 + Module 2 (Q)').
+Results show that the joint training approach SPOT(Q) achieves lower RMSE, with the performance gap widening as bit length increases.
+Specifically, at 8-bit quantization versus the fixed-beam strategy, joint training cuts RMSE by 18.67\% from 2.26 m to 1.83 m.